 We are however actively pursuing other hydrogen developments, so it won’t be too long before more customers are receiving a renewable hydrogen blend.

 We are actively pursuing additional hydrogen projects with a view to blending more hydrogen into our South Australian and other Australian networks.
+The next project we will deliver is Hydrogen Park Gladstone which will deliver up to 10% renewable hydrogen to customers on the Gladstone network.

 The initial project period is for five years.
 At this time, the project benefits will be assessed with consideration given to the future supply of blended gas to residential areas.